-If you are worried about any child in our school and think that they may be the victim of neglect, abuse or cruelty, then please speak to those responsible for Safeguarding.
+At Sir Bobby Robson School, we take the safeguarding of our pupils extremely seriously.
+If you are worried about any child in our school and think that they may be the victim of neglect, abuse or cruelty, then please speak to a member of our team who then ensure appropriate next steps are then taken.

 If you are worried that a child, young person or adult is at risk of abuse, harm or neglect, please call Customer First on 0808 800 4005.
 Calls are free from landlines and most mobiles.